• Skip to primary navigation

 Jump to:

 • Butternut squash - This is the base of our soup.
-And for convenience, I call for pre-chopped squash.
-However, if you have a whole butternut squash to use, you can halve it and roast it before removing the skin (see "FAQ" section for instructions).
+For convenience, I use pre-cut squash.
+However, if you have a whole butternut squash to use, you can halve it and roast it before removing the skin (see "Tips" section for instructions).
+You can also substitute acorn, delicata, or kabocha squash, but it will be a slightly different flavor profile.
+If you're a squash fan, be sure to try my stuffed acorn squash with quinoa.

 • Low-sodium vegetable broth - Using low-sodium broth lets you control the amount of salt in your cooking.

-• Coconut milk - Adds creaminess and a touch of coconut flavor
+• Coconut milk - Adds rich creaminess without any coconut flavor

 • Cayenne pepper (optional) - I like the slight pop of heat that cayenne provides here, but it's optional.